 Avonia quinaria is a dwarf caudiciform plant with a turnip-shaped caudex and a spherical crown of numerous thin branches that grow up to 1 inch (2,5 cm) above ground.
 The caudex is fleshy to somewhat woody, flattened above, and up to 2 inches (5 cm) in diameter.
 Branches are short, undivided, subterminal, and flower-bearing.
 Leaves are very small, semi-orbicular flattish, and completely hidden by the stipules.
 Flowers are purple or pink and up to 0.6 inches (1.5 cm) in diameter.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Although regarded as a choice and difficult plant, in cultivation it is relatively easy.
-Avonia grow very slowly and requires careful cultivation.
-Clustering in cultivation, if grown correctly, it will reward the grower with generous displays of tiny flowers.
-Avonia grow well at moderate to cooler temperatures in partial sun.
+Although regarded as a choice and difficult plant, in cultivation, it is relatively easy.
+Avonias grow very slowly and require careful cultivation.
+Clustering in cultivation, if grown correctly, will reward the grower with generous displays of tiny flowers.
+These plants grow well at moderate to cooler temperatures in partial sun.
 Bright light enhances leaf colors and makes for a compact plant.
-They enjoy a gritty free-draining soil with added organic material and low to moderate watering depending on the species.
+Depending on the species, they enjoy a gritty, free-draining soil with added organic material and low to moderate watering.

 The seeds germinate very quickly at temperatures between 59 and 70 °F (15 and 21 °C).
-In cultivation the young Avonia plants develop much quicker than in their natural surroundings where they don't get ample water supply.
-Generally they are not easy to raise from seed as too much water kills them immediately, which also happens when they are not watered at all.
+In cultivation, the young plants develop much quicker than in their natural surroundings, where they do not get ample water supply.
+Generally, they are not easy to raise from seed as too much water kills them immediately, which also happens when they are not watered.